bilalahmed918/react-native-reels-list/README.md

 yarn add react-native-reels-list
 ```

+Note: This package uses `expo-av` for video playback, expo-av is required to be installed in your project.
+Follow [these installation instructions.](https://docs.expo.dev/versions/latest/sdk/av/#installation).

 ## Usage

 Here's an example of how to use the `ReelsList` component in your React Native application: